 The full suite of offerings includes the ability to establish custodial accounts for minors to invest, regular and retirement investment accounts for adults and a bank account with linked debit card.

-If you sign up for the Acorns Spend product (available under the Acorns Personal and Acorns Family plans), it creates a bank account that carries FDIC Insurance protection for up to $250,000.
+If you sign up for the Acorns Spend product (available under the Acorns Personal, Personal Plus, and Premium plans), you get a bank account that carries FDIC Insurance protection for up to $250,000.

 While not a free stock trading app, Acorns does give you the following subscription options:

-For a limited time, the service also offers a $10 sign up bonus in money toward free stocks for people who open an account and meet certain conditions.
+For a limited time, the service also offers a $20 sign-up bonus in money toward free stocks for people who open an account and meet certain conditions.
 Learn how to start investing money and bank.

 Learn more in our Acorns review.